Fujia-Ren/fujia-ren.github.io/_tabs/resume.md

 **Cornell University**, College of Engineering, Ithaca, NY

-​Masters of Engineering in Computer Science
+​Master of Engineering in Computer Science

 <br>